Trade directory · Columbus metro · Ohio

 Insurance Minimums

-Ohio requires minimum $300,000 general liability insurance and $50,000 property damage coverage for electrical contractors.
-Workers compensation required if employing others.
+Ohio requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation required for employees.
+Many municipalities and customers require $1 million liability coverage.

 § C · Path to license